Large-Raccoon/LW-Score-Tracker/README.md

 9. Confirm that player names are being reported correctly.
     - Open the "Logs" folder from wherever the Score Tracker is installed.
 Then open up "NameCorrection.log".
     - For ⚠️ entries, these were guesses made by the script.
 If it did not guess correctly, add the invalid name as an alias to your roster.csv.
-    - For ❌ entries, the player was completely unreocognized.
+    - For ❌ entries, the player was completely unrecognized.
 Make sure the player is in your roster.csv.
 Add the invalid name as an alias to your roster.csv if necessary.

 ## Usage
 - Parameters